Manittas/Manittas/README.md

 ### About Me:

 - My name is Filipe Neves, I was born in Portugal and studied in Instituto Superior Técnico;
 - I have a Bachelor's degree in Computer Science and Engineering.
-Currently am working as an IT Analyst;
+Currently am working as a Developer Engineer for SAP;
-- My main interests are Artificial Intelligence, Cybersecurity and Software Engineering;
+- My main interests are Cybersecurity, Software Engineering and Artificial Intelligence;
-- I have a huge interest in games, I won a major card game european tournament;
+- My interests revolve around cars, sports, politics, gardening and games (which I won a major card game european tournament);
-- Fluent in Portuguese and English yet I also have intermediate level of Spanish;
+- Fluent in Portuguese and English yet I also have intermediate level of Spanish and beginner level of Dutch;
 - Contact: manittashs@gmail.com;

 --------------------------------